-Kailasa Candra dasa (J. K. Goodwin) is a spiritual and occult teacher, sidereal astrologer, and author guiding a small number of students.
+Kailasa Candra dasa is a spiritual and occult teacher, sidereal astrologer, and author guiding a small number of uninitiated disciples and followers.
 In 1972, he joined the International Society for Krishna Consciousness at its short-lived center in Madison, Wisconsin.
-In late 1975 through early 1976, he served the Society as temple president for the Big Island.
-Presently working out of the United States, in the Seventies and the Eighties, he traveled throughout India.
+In late 1975 through early 1976, he served the Society as president for the Big Island in Hawaii.
+Presently working out of the South, in the Seventies and the Eighties, he traveled throughout India.
 He is co-founder of the Vaishnava Foundation, and its director and treasurer.
 An early nemesis of the zonal acharyas, he remains an exponent of untainted transcendental, devotional teaching, opposed to what is today pushed by the fabricated, so-called “ISKCON” confederation.

 His upgrade to secular Sturgeon Bay High in September, 1965 led to a transformation.
 Even as a freshman, at the insistence of his mother, he was one of few students who worked after school.
-Kevin was an above-average student and became interested in sports writing as a sophomore.
+Kevin was an above-average student and became interested in writing as a sophomore.
 During biology class, he bought into Dawinism and became an atheist, renouncing all connection to the Catholic Church.
-After becoming the most active writer for the student newspaper, he received a two-week journalism scholarship to the University of Wisconsin at Madison in the summer of 1967, where he was one of only five awarded an Honors Certificate.
-After that, his physical constitution improved dramatically, converting him into a tall adolescent in the latter half of secondary education.
-During his junior and senior years, he was the editor and sports editor of the high school newspaper.
-In June, 1969, he graduated as an honor student.

-However, particularly in college, Kevin led a secret, dual life, as interest in any kind of career waned, replaced by a haunting realization that there were occult forces constantly at work within everyone—and most of them were very inimical to human beings.
+However, particularly in college, Kevin led a dual life, as interest a career waned, replaced by a haunting realization that there were occult forces constantly at work within everyone—and most of them were very inimical to human beings.
 He wanted to know what such conditioning was all about, as well as the real meaning of life.
 He realized that he was suffering, and he wanted to know why.
 Although he did not, at that time, use the term in his own mind, he was seeking Absolute Truth.

 Only partially adopting the hippie ethic and lifestyle, his demeanor was anything but sexually attractive.
 He opted instead for internal deliberations via heavy message music, without any interest in attending raucous rock concerts.
 In November, 1971, he abandoned any desire for higher education and resigned his post at the student newspaper.
-Dropping out of college gave him a feeling of liberation, and, although money was dwindling, he was now no longer part of conventional American culture.
-His psycho-physical suffering increased to some extent, but so did his commitment to TRUTH OR BUST.
+Dropping out of college gave him liberation, and, although money was dwindling, he was finally no longer part of conventional American culture.
+His psycho-physical suffering increased, but so did his commitment to TRUTH OR BUST.

 He became a vegetarian, much to the dismay of his hippie roommates and his mother.
 This did not mean that he was at all inclined to the mode of goodness, however.
 His stepfather, a welder at the local shipbuilding enterprise in Sturgeon Bay for the Defense Department, became inimical due to the young man’s opposition to the Vietnam war.
 Barber’s birth date assigned him a low lottery number, which made him a certain inductee, but, he fell through the cracks, never contacted by the draft board.
 His former materialistic tendencies having disappeared, he developed a new, meaner set, including interest in the dark occult, in biker gangs, and in picking locks for a career that could segue into cat burglary.
 He was convinced that he must choose one of these options sooner rather than later, but Destiny had other plans.